Last updated on October 17th, 2018

 The Haunted Basement, Minneapolis MN

-Their mission is simple, to scare the living daylights out of every individual who descend the steps of the basement.
+This haunted house in Minneapolis’s mission is simple, to scare the living daylights out of every individual who descends the steps of the basement.
 The Soap Factory has been attracting new visual arts, designers and actors each year.
 Located in new space, the artists are working on new ways to terrify you, including a Blind Invocation.
 Unlike other haunted attractions, the staff can touch you here.
 The Haunted Basements also allows guest to partake in the scares.

 Building 9 2010 East Hennepin Ave, Mpls